History of the mandolin: Second wave, the Golden Age of mandolins

 Beginning with the Paris Exposition of 1878, the instrument's popularity began to rebound.
 The Exposition was one of many stops for the Estudiantes Españoles (Spanish Students).
 There has been confusion regarding this group.

 The original Estudiantes Española or Estudiantina Española was a group of 64 students formed by 26 February 1878, principally from Madrid colleges.
 They dressed in historical clothing, representing ancient sophists of Salamanca and Alcala and traveled to Paris for Carnival staying from March 2 through March 15.
-This early group of students played flutes, guitars violins, bandurrias, flutes and tambourines.
+This early group of students played flutes, guitars, violins, bandurrias, and tambourines.
 This early group was led by Ildefonso de Zabaleta (president) and Joaquin de Castañeda (vice president).
 The group performed before large audiences in Paris (reports of 10,000 and 56,000 people showing up for a night's entertainment were reported).

 Their success in Paris preceded a second group of Spanish performers, known as the Esudiantina Figaro or Esudiantina Española Figaroa (Figaro Band of Spanish Students).
 This group was founded by Dionisio Granados and toured Europe dancing and playing guitars, violins and the bandurria, which became confused with the mandolin.

 Along with their energy and the newfound awareness of the instrument created by the day's hit sensation, a wave of Italian mandolinists travelled Europe in the 1880s and 1890s and in the United States by the mid-1880s, playing and teaching their instrument.
 The instrument's popularity continued to increase during the 1890s and mandolin popularity was at its height in the "early years of the 20th century."
 Thousands were taking up the instrument as a pastime, and it became an instrument of society, taken up by young men and women.
 Mandolin orchestras were formed worldwide, incorporating not only the mandolin family of instruments, but also guitars, double basses and zithers.

 That era (from the late 19th century into the early 20th century) has come to be known as the "Golden Age" of the mandolin.
 The term is used online by mandolin enthusiasts to name the time period when the mandolin had become popular, when mandolin orchestras were being organized worldwide, and new and high-quality instruments were increasingly common.

 After the First World War, the instrument's popularity again fell, though gradually.
 Reasons cited include the rise of Jazz, for which the instrument was too quiet.
 Also, modern conveniences (phonograph records, bicycle and automobiles, outdoor sports) competed with learning to play an instrument for fun.